yubinjodev/yubinjodev/README.md

 - 👧🏻 make sure to check out my [portfolio!](https://yubinjo.vercel.app/)
 - 📫 feel free to connect with me on [LinkedIn](https://linkedin.com/in/yubinjodev).
-- 💬 ask me about anything, i am happy to help!
+- 💬 ask me about anything, im happy to help!

 ## ⚡ Technologies